Edward P. Norris III

 Mr. Norris is extremely proud to be the director of the Metropolitan Youth Orchestra (MYO) Chamber Chorale.
-Although this is his 13th year in MYO (he previously directed the Youth Chorale of Nassau County), he is the founding director of the Chamber Chorale, which was formed six years ago.
+Although this is his 14th year in MYO (he previously directed the Youth Chorale of Nassau County), he is the founding director of the Chamber Chorale, which was formed seven years ago.
 Under his direction, the MYO Choirs have performed works such as Mozart’s Requiem, Rutter’s Requiem, Rutter’s Te Deum, Poulenc’s Gloria, Handel’s Messiah, Gjeilo’s To The East And To The West (world premiere 2014), and Gjeilo’s Sunrise Mass with professional orchestra.
 The MYO Chamber Chorale joined forces with Mr. Norris’ Glen Cove Select Chorale to perform a special concert in Lincoln Center featuring the music of Ola Gjeilo with the composer at the piano.
 The Chorale has been fortunate to perform in venues such as Carnegie Hall, LeFrak Concert Hall, Lincoln Center, Citi Field, Madison Square Garden, Radio City Music Hall, Sands Point Museum/Preserve, and many others.
 Mr. Norris is extremely grateful for the opportunity to work with these fine young vocalists!